pushkarambole/Spark_Project/README.md

 # Spark Project

-## Scripts for executing the project along with inline outputs:
+## Scripts for executing the project along with inline outputs:-

 ### I. Finding the hottest and coldest day along the station code and date for each year